x4080/testqlora/README.md

 # upload model to HF (no need to create repo first, it will create adapter_config and adapter_model)
 model.push_to_hub("notzero/testlora2", use_auth_token=True)

-# Then need to merge lora with base model (use kaggle, has 30GB memory -> if not using GPU)
+# Then need to merge lora with base model (use kaggle, has 30GB memory -> if not using GPU, use kaggle)
 !pip install transformers
 !pip install peft
 !pip install sentencepiece